Skip to main content

 DELETE /v0/dedicated_endpoints/{endpoint_id}

-This is permanent.
+This is a permanent action.
 The GPUs associated with min_replicas are released for other users.

 import os, requests